Aminsn/sert/README.md

 `sert` is designed to work with data in this long format, making it suitable for a variety of problems, including tabular, time series, and log data.
 The benefits of using long format data with `sert` are:

-1. It allows for the removal of individual observations with missing values without having to remove the entire row.
+1. It allows for the removal of individual cells with missing values without having to remove the entire row in the wide format.
 As such, `sert` can handle missing values without requiring imputation or the removal of observed data from the same row.

 2. It can be applied to datasets that are best represented in a long format, such as log data or multivariate non-aligned time series data.